Writing Successful Proposals and RFPs Seminar

 Editing for length and structure

 Editing for grammar, spelling and punctuation

 7.0 CE Hours

 Continuing Education Credit Information

-This seminar is open to the public and offers 7.0 PDHs to professional engineers and 7.0 continuing education hours to architects in most states.
-Educators and courses for Pennsylvania engineers are not subject to pre-approval.
-Attention architects: This course does not provide HSW credits or LUs for state mandated continuing education requirements.
+This seminar is open to the public and offers 7.0 PDHs to professional engineers in most states, including Kentucky, and 7.0 continuing professional hours to architects in most states, excluding Kentucky.
+Educators and courses for engineers are not subject to preapproval in Kentucky.
+The subject matter of this course is not deemed to be HSW for architects.

-This program offers a non-credit continuing education opportunity to construction contractors.
-It has not been submitted to any state contractor licensing entity for continuing education approval.
+This seminar offers a non-credit continuing education opportunity to construction contractors.
+It is not approved by any state licensing entity for contractor continuing education credit.